DeChambeau flattered by role in golf’s rule-change proposals

 Bryson DeChambeau has been pushing the limits of golf with his quest for increased distance off the tee.

-So the game’s so-called “mad scientist” is flattered that rule-makers are proposing changes to regulations in an effort to control how far big hitters like him can launch a golf ball.
+So the game’s “mad scientist” is flattered that rule-makers are proposing changes to regulations in an effort to control how far big hitters like him can launch a golf ball.

 “I think I might be pushing them a little bit,” a smiling DeChambeau said Wednesday.
 “I don’t know if anybody’s pushed them like (that).